 National VOAD members respond to disasters in the United States and around the world.
 Register with a National VOAD member to volunteer.
 Find a complete list of National VOAD members HERE.

 Just a friendly reminder to please BE PATIENT.
-You will be contacted once public officials and disaster relief organizations have had an opportunity to assess the damage and identify unmet needs.
+You will be contacted once we have had an opportunity to assess the damage and identify unmet needs.